s-kyungyong/Kronos/README.md

 ```
 RepeatMasker -xsmall -e ncbi -pa 56 -q -no_is -norna -nolow -div 40 -gff -lib /confident_TE.cons.fa.classified -dir $prefix\/ -cutoff 225 $prefix\/$prefix\.fa
 ```
+For the unplaced scaffold (Un), RepeatMasker somehow got stuck at the processrepeat step.
+It turned out the software gets infinetly stuck in a while loop (around line 404).
+We didn not spend a lot of time troubleshooting this.
+Rather, we removed the problematic sequence (N_8755) from confident_TE.cons.fa.classified and re-run RepeatMasker.

+### Telomere search

 According to [Telobase](http://cfb.ceitec.muni.cz/telobase/), the telomere sequences for *Triticum* is TTTAGGG.
 We can double check before we use this sequence.